sqlxpert/lights-off-aws/README.md

 ## Dedication

-This project is dedicated to ej, Marianne and R&eacute;gis, and also to the wonderful colleagues I've worked with over the years.
+This project is dedicated to ej, Marianne and R&eacute;gis, and to the wonderful colleagues whom Paul has worked with over the years.
 Thank you to Corey for sharing the original version with the AWS user community, and to Lee for suggesting the new name.

 ## Licenses